pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 functionality possible in regular bash including running external commands.
 To see the entire list (with minor differences[^rbash]), run `man rbash`.
-In addition, sourcing functionality is configured to act similar to `set -e` being enabled causing package sourcing to error out if any command fails.
+In addition, sourcing functionality is configured to act similar to `set -e` being enabled, but instead triggered by internal bash errors and not command exit statuses.
 Overall, the stricter environment has highlighted many instances of questionable bash usage in the tree such as using `return 0` or declaring local variables in global scope.

 # Benchmarks and performance